shichao-an/notes/docs/spec/ch3.md

 * System libraries are often used to provide a richer and easier programming interface than the system calls alone.
     * It is pictured as a broken ring to show that applications can call system calls directly (if permitted by the operating system). [p87]
 * Applications include all running user-level software, including databases, web servers, administration tools, and operating system shells.

+##### **Kernel Execution**

+The kernel is a large program, which primarily executes on demand, when a user-level program makes a system call or a device sends an interrupt. <u>Some kernel threads operate asynchronously for housekeeping, which may include the kernel clock routine and memory management tasks, but these try to be lightweight and consume very little CPU resources.</u>

+* Workloads that perform frequent I/O frequently execute in kernel context.
+* Workloads that are compute-intensive are left alone as much as possible by the kernel, so they can run uninterrupted on-CPU.

+It may be tempting to think that the kernel cannot affect the performance of these workloads, but there are many cases where it does.
+The most obvious is CPU contention, when other threads are competing for CPU resources and the kernel scheduler needs to decide which will run and which will wait.
+The kernel also chooses which CPU a thread will run on and can choose CPUs with warmer hardware caches or better memory locality for the process, to significantly improve performance.

+##### **Clock**

+A core component of the original Unix kernel is the `clock()` routine, executed from a timer interrupt.
+It has historically been executed at 60, 100, or 1,000 times per second (250 for Linux 2.6.13) and each execution is called a *tick*.
+Its functions include:

+* Updating the system time
+* Expiring timers and time slices for thread scheduling
+* Maintaining CPU statistics
+* Executing *callouts* (scheduled kernel routines)

+Some performance issues with the clock are improved in later kernels, including:

+* **Tick latency**: For 100 Hz clocks, up to 10 ms of additional latency may be encountered for a timer as it waits to be processed on the next tick.
+This has been fixed using high-resolution real-time interrupts, so that execution occurs immediately without waiting.
+* **Tick overhead**: Modern processors have dynamic power features, which can power down parts during idle periods.
+The clock routine interrupts this process, which for idle systems can consume power needlessly.
+Linux has implemented [dynamic ticks](https://www.kernel.org/doc/Documentation/timers/highres.txt), so that when the system is idle, the timer routine (clock) does not fire.

+Modern kernels have moved much functionality out of the clock routine to on-demand interrupts, in an effort to create a *tickless kernel*.
+This includes Linux, where the clock routine (which is the *system timer interrupt*) performs little work other than updating the system clock and jiffies counter (*jiffies* is a Linux unit of time, similar to *ticks*).

+### Doubts and Solutions

+#### Verbatim

+##### **p88 on kernel `clock()` routine**

+> Linux has implemented [dynamic ticks](https://www.kernel.org/doc/Documentation/timers/highres.txt), so that when the system is idle, the timer routine (clock) does not fire.

+<span class="text-danger">Question</span>: Need in-depth understanding of dynamic ticks.